 Finding your way back to your hotel, or even navigating the Forbidden City in Beijing, is easier with Google Maps.

-There are alternatives, like Baidu, but they’re in Chinese and won’t be of much help.
+There are alternative Chinese map apps, but most are in Chinese and won’t be of much help.

-It’s ideal for things like hotels, flights, airport transfers, and my favorite – bullet train bookings.
+It’s ideal for booking tours, hotels, flights, airport transfers, and my favorite – bullet train bookings.